The Noite com Danilo Gentili

 The Noite com Danilo Gentili (English: Overnight with Danilo Gentili) is a Brazilian television program hosted by the stand-up comedian Danilo Gentili, which is currently produced and broadcast by SBT.
 Gentili previously hosted Agora É Tarde for about three years on Band network.
 Danilo's departure from Band and move to SBT was due to conflicts with the producer of his former show, Eyeworks, and with restrictions that the networks wanted to place on the show.

-The show is a late-night talk show, as it feature the presence of a comedian as a host and the broadcast in the late night schedule.
+The show is a late-night talk show, as it features the presence of a comedian as a host and is broadcast in the late night schedule.
 The show debuted on March 10, 2014, and since then the program airs during the weekdays around one in the morning, after the primetime shows.
 The show is taped in the SBT studios located at Osasco, city of Greater São Paulo, where the network's headquarters are located.

-In addition to having Gentili as host, the also stand-up comedians Léo Lins and Murilo Couto are cast members of the show, which also includes the announcer Diguinho Coruja, the stage assistant Juliana Oliveira and four members of the show house band, Ultraje a Rigor, being them Roger Moreira (vocal), Mingau (bass), Marcos Kleine (guitar) and Bacalhau (drums).
+In addition to having Gentili as host, the stand-up comedians Léo Lins and Murilo Couto are cast members of the show, which also includes the announcer Diguinho Coruja, the stage assistant Juliana Oliveira and four members of the show house band, Ultraje a Rigor: Roger Moreira (vocal), Mingau (bass), Marcos Kleine (guitar) and Bacalhau (drums).
 The soundtrack played by Ultraje a Rigor in the show was released as a digital album called Por que Ultraje a Rigor?, Vol. 2.